jtobin/jtobin.github.io/_posts/2016-01-19-sorting-slower-with-style.md

 We'll actually be doing this thing in reverse - starting from the right-hand side and scanning left - but here's the inner loop that we'll be concerned
-with: if we're looking at two elements of that are out of sorted order, slide the offending element to where it belongs by pushing it to the right until it hits either a bigger element or the end of the list.
+with: if we're looking at two elements that are out of sorted order, slide the offending element to where it belongs by pushing it to the right until it hits either a bigger element or the end of the list.

 As an example, picture the following list: